 Twelve-year-old Astrid has always done everything with her best friend, Nicole.
 So, when Astrid signs up for Roller Derby Camp, she assumes Nicole will too.
 But Nicole signs up for dance camp with a new friend instead, and so begins the toughest summer of Astrids life.

 There are bumps and bruises as Astrid learns who she is without Nicole and what it takes to be a strong, tough roller girl.

 This is an excellent girl-empowerment book that every girl should read.
 Roller Derby girls are definitely tough and maybe a bit crazy to go out and slam into each other on skates for fun.

 The best thing about Roller Derby (in my opinion) are the creative derby names.
 Here are a few of my favorite derby names featured in this story:

 And the best one: the author, a bona fide roller girl herself, reveals her secret identity

 Winnie the Pow!

-Another point this story makes is that some friendships don’t last.
-You make a friend when you’re young, when you get older your interests change and sometimes you just go your separate ways.
-It’s sad but that’s just the way things are sometimes.
+Another point this story makes is that some friendships dont last.
+You make friends when youre young, and when you get older your interests change, and sometimes you go your separate ways.
+Its sad, but thats just the way things are sometimes.

 The man credited with inventing roller skates crashed into a mirror while showing off his new invention.